Graduate engineering jobs

 Nuclear engineer

-Responsible for the design, development, running and decommissioning of nuclear power stations, you'll need knowledge of complex instrumentation, electrical systems and how nuclear systems work.
+As the person responsible for designing, developing, operating, and decommissioning nuclear power stations, you'll need knowledge of complex instrumentation, electrical systems, and nuclear systems' workings.

 Structural engineer

-As a structural engineer, you'll design structures to withstand stresses and pressures imposed through environmental conditions and human use, and you'll ensure they remain stable and secure.
+As a structural engineer, you'll design structures to withstand stresses and pressures imposed through environmental conditions and human use and ensure they remain stable and secure.
 You'll also examine existing buildings to test if they are structurally sound.

 Discover what you could earn as a structural engineer.